CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 The skill provides highly actionable, production-ready Prometheus configurations with concrete examples, which is its main strength.
-However, it is far too verbose—inlining hundreds of lines of YAML that should live in referenced files, explaining architecture Claude already knows, and including generic best practices.
-The workflow could be improved by integrating validation steps into a clear sequential process.
+However, it is far too verbose — inlining hundreds of lines of YAML that should live in referenced files, explaining architecture Claude already understands, and including generic best practices.
+The workflow could be improved by integrating validation steps into a clear sequential process with feedback loops.

 Suggestions

-Move the large YAML configuration blocks (prometheus.yml, recording rules, alert rules) into the referenced files and keep only minimal examples inline in SKILL.md
+Move the large YAML blocks (full prometheus.yml, recording rules, alert rules, scrape configs) into the referenced files and keep only minimal examples inline in SKILL.md

-Trim the 10 best practices to only non-obvious, project-specific conventions rather than generic Prometheus advice
+Trim the 'Best Practices' to 3-4 non-obvious, project-specific items rather than 10 generic recommendations

 DimensionReasoningScore